 Course Manager: Please contact Regional Office for more information during regular business

 Course Timeline: Review the training calendar to identify the timeline for the specific class you will be attending.
 Unless otherwise stated, registration is always 30 minutes prior to the class start time.

-Prerequisite: FEMA Independent Study IS 242- Effective Communications, must be completed and a copy of the certificate forwarded to IEMA before you will be able to print a certificate for the classroom portion of Effective Communications.
-Please forward a copy of your certificate for FEMA Independent Study IS 242 to IEMA, 2200 South Dirksen Parkway, Springfield, Illinois 62703, Attention: Training.
-Once we receive the certificate, we will add it to your official student transcript.
+Prerequisite: FEMA Independent Study IS 242.a- Effective Communications, must be completed and a copy of the certificate forwarded to IEMA before you will be able to print a certificate for the classroom portion of Effective Communications.
+Please forward a copy of your certificate for FEMA Independent Study IS 242.a to IEMA, 2200 South Dirksen Parkway, Springfield, Illinois 62703, Attention: Training.
+Or fax to 217-557-1978 Once we receive the certificate, we will add it to your official student transcript.